Department of Mathematics and Statistics

 A pdf copy of my CV is available here.

-I am a visiting assistant professor in mathematics at the University of Massachusetts, Amherst.
+I am a visiting assistant professor in mathematics at Amherst College.
 I'm interested in mathematical constructions in classical and quantum field theories using derived algebraic geometry.
 For example, I think about:

 - The construction and classification of (not necessarily topological) twists of classical and quantum field theories, especially using techniques of derived algebraic geometry and homotopical algebra.